|

 clear of hip dysplasia (HD) sub-aortic stenosis (SAS), and have normal thyroid function.

-Will he guarantee your puppy against those hereditary defects? |
+Will he guarantee your puppy against those hereditary defects? | | | Last but not least, is the breeder asking

 for any harsh or unreasonable terms, such as a high price and puppies back from two or